 COHO Wines was founded by Gary Lipp (who we originally met at a trade tasting) and Brooks Painter both of whom are Napa wine industry veterans.
 The first vintage of COHO was in 2002.
 Brooks was the founding winemaker and made all vintages until 2014, when he sold his share of the business and is no longer involved with COHO.
 Gary handles the business side of the operations.
 Gary first became interested in wine while working in restaurants and wine shops during the 1970s (he is originally from Cleveland).
-He has been involved with Napa winemaking since the early 1980’s and over the years, has built a formidable resume in the wine business.
-He began his career working in the cellar at Heitz Cellars and then moved on to Robert Mondavi Winery where his career path moved out of the cellar and into sales (he was Mondavi’s first Export Manager and lived in London for 5 years).
+He has been involved with Napa Valley winemaking since the early 1980’s and over the years, has built a formidable resume.
+He began his career working in the cellar with Joe Heitz at Heitz Cellars and then moved on to Robert Mondavi Winery where his career path moved out of the cellar and into sales (he was Mondavi’s first Export Manager and lived in London for 5 years).
 Gary also worked for Chappellet Winery.

 Brooks has made wine for over 30 years and is currently the director of wine making at both V. Sattui and Castello di Amorosa.
-He’s a busy guy as both these wineries are well visited and have decent sized productions.
+He’s a busy guy as both those wineries are well visited and have decent sized productions.
 He has also worked at Robert Mondavi and Stag’s Leap Wine Cellars.
-Today, long time Napa veteran, Phillip Corallo-Titus oversees the winemaking for COHO.
+Today, long time Napa Valley vintner, Phillip Corallo-Titus oversees the winemaking for COHO.

-COHO’s specialty is cool weather vineyards and as a result they source fruit from Carneros and parts of the Coombsville area just east of the town of Napa as well as the Russian River area in neighboring Sonoma County.
-They find their inspiration from old world wines, namely wines coming from often cooler regions such as Burgundy, Bordeaux, and Alsace in France.
+COHO’s specialty is producing balanced wines from cooler climate vineyard sites; they source fruit from Carneros and parts of the Coombsville area just east of the town of Napa as well as the Russian River area in neighboring Sonoma County.
+Their wines are inspired by old world wines, namely wines coming from often cooler regions such as Burgundy, Bordeaux, and Alsace in France.

-You may be wondering about COHO as a name, as it might appear COHO would be the initials of the owners names however in this case it is refreshingly a tribute to a species of Salmon (often referred to as ‘silvers’ by fisherman).
-You will see this Salmon theme carried out throughout their labels and marketing materials.
-This name stems from a Celtic legend regarding the first person to catch and eat salmon and from that meal poetry was born.
-It is also a poignant tribute to the difficult journey the spawning salmon make and how winemakers in their own way must farm sustainably.
+You may be wondering about the name COHO – as it might appear COHO would be the initials of the owners names however in this case it is refreshingly a tribute to a species of salmon (often referred to as ‘silvers’ by fisherman).
+This salmon theme is used throughout their labels and marketing materials.
+COHO originates from a Celtic legend regarding the first person to catch and eat salmon – and from that meal, poetry was born.
+It is also a poignant tribute to the difficult journey spawning salmon make.

-We tried their Headwaters 2005 Merlot.
-This is chiefly sourced from the Michael Black Vineyard in the Coombsville area (named after the viticulturist and vineyard owner).
+The Headwaters 2005 Merlot is primarily sourced from the Michael Black Vineyard in the Coombsville area (named after the viticulturist and vineyard owner).
 This is an unbelievably rocky vineyard with large boulders sitting right among the vineyards (poses problems for tractors).
 However, one puts up with these large rocks when the quality of fruit is top notch.
-This is a rich Merlot, with great color and a velvety mouth feel.
-Baking spices on the finish include hints of Cinnamon.
+This is a rich Merlot, with dark color and a velvety mouth feel.
+Baking spices on the finish include hints of cinnamon.
 COHO has made wine from this vineyard for a number of years and continues to each vintage.